Prowlcorp/Pokemon-Showdown-VProwl/sim/SIM-PROTOCOL.md

 > specify that the effect was a `MOVE` from `ATTACKER`. `[of]SOURCE` will note
 > the owner of the `EFFECT`, in the case that it's not `EFFECT` (for instance,
 > an ally with Aroma Veil.)

-`|-notarget|POKEMON`

-> A move has failed due to their being no target Pokémon `POKEMON`. `POKEMON` is
-> not present in Generation 1.
-This action is specific to Generations 1-4 as in
-> later Generations a failed move will display using `-fail`.

 `|-miss|SOURCE|TARGET`